Cabinet of the United States: Salary

 The annual salary of the vice president is $235,300.
 The salary level was set by the Government Salary Reform Act of 1989, which provides an automatic cost of living adjustment for federal employees.
-The vice president receives the same pension as other members of Congress based on their ex officio position as the president of the Senate.
+The vice president receives the same pension as other members of Congress as the president of the Senate.

 Current Cabinet and Cabinet-rank officials

-The individuals listed below were nominated by President Joe Biden to form his Cabinet and were confirmed by the United States Senate on the date noted or are serving as acting department heads by his request, pending the confirmation of his nominees.
+The individuals listed below were nominated by President Donald Trump to form his Cabinet and were confirmed by the United States Senate on the date noted or are serving as acting department heads by his request, pending the confirmation of his nominees.

 Vice president and the heads of the executive departments

 The Cabinet permanently includes the vice president and the heads of 15 executive departments, listed here according to their order of succession to the presidency.
 The speaker of the House and the president pro tempore of the Senate follow the vice president and precede the secretary of state in the order of succession, but both are in the legislative branch and are not part of the Cabinet.